Fujifilm X-T20 versus Panasonic GX8

 Apart from body and sensor, cameras can and do differ across a range of features.
 The X-T20 and the GX8 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
 The adjacent table lists some of the other core features of the Fujifilm X-T20 and Panasonic GX8 along with similar information for a selection of comparators.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 So what conclusions can be drawn?
-Is there a clear favorite between the Fujifilm X-T20 and the Fujifilm X-T20?
+Is there a clear favorite between the Fujifilm X-T20 and the Panasonic GX8?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Fujifilm X-T20: